sebastiancarlos/beachpatrol/README.md

 - Run `npm install` to install dependencies.
 - Run `make` to install symlinks to the executables (in `/usr/local/bin` by default, which should be in your `PATH`)
+  - On Windows, you can instead run `npm install -g .` to install it globally.

 ## Example